TimPasquini/BladesInTheDarkGenerators/README.md

 People:
 Get a random NPC from the data on pages 302 and 303.
 Use the arguments "rare" or "common" in the terminal to decide which profession table to roll from.

+Demons:
+Creates a random demon out of the data on page 304.

+Ghosts:
+Creates a random ghost using the ghost tables on page 304.
+Also uses the names/aliases from page 303 to give a name to the ghost.